Talent Benchmarking for Pricing Roles

 What Competitive Teams Are Doing Differently

-We’ve worked with teams that consistently land pricing talent in competitive markets — without overpaying.
+I've worked with teams that consistently land pricing talent in competitive markets without overpaying.
 What they tend to have in common:

-They tie title to influence.
-If someone owns policy, partners with sales, and leads cross-functional initiatives, they shouldn’t have a manager title.
-If someone’s reviewing quote exceptions and maintaining price files, they probably shouldn’t be a director — no matter how long they’ve been around.
+They tie title to influence: If someone owns policy, partners with Sales, and leads cross- functional initiatives, they shouldn't have a Manager title.
+If someone's reviewing quote exceptions and maintaining price files, they probably shouldn't be a Director regardless of how long they've been around.

-They acknowledge technical depth.
-A pricing analyst who can model elasticity, write SQL, and build decision-ready dashboards is not interchangeable with someone formatting PowerPoints from an export.
-We’ve seen strong technical fluency close the pay gap between analyst and manager — and keep candidates from walking away.
+They acknowledge technical depth: A Pricing Analyst who can model elasticity, write SQL, and build decision-ready dashboards is not interchangeable with someone formatting PowerPoints from an export.
+Strong technical fluency can close the pay gap between Analyst and Manager and keep candidates from walking away.

 What We’ve Seen on Pricing Comp (Based on JES Placements, as of 2025)